project-oak/tink-rust/README.md

 `Key` for its key material.
 Tink has a **global** registry of `KeyManager` instances, each indexed by a **type URL** that identifies the kind of keys it supports.

-This registry allows an arbitrary `Key` to be converted to a `Primitive` of the relevant type:
+This registry allows an arbitrary `Key` to be converted to a `Primitive` of the relevant type, and similarly allows a `Keyset` to be converted to a `PrimitiveSet`.

 - In Go, primitives are of type `interface {}`, and the user of the registry uses [type assertions](https://tour.golang.org/methods/15) to convert a general primitive to a more specific object that